Business Website Hub for Online Presence

 But, what they do when they arrive on your website determines whether or not they stay on your website and dig deeper, or whether they leave or exit your website right away.
 If they discover your business on a social network, chances are, if they’re thinking of doing business with you, the next step for them is to visit your website, to learn more.

-And importantly, most people will visit your website while on their mobile device, according to Google, so make sure your business website is mobile-friendly!
+And importantly, most people will visit your website while on their mobile device, according to Google, so and make sure your business website is mobile-friendly!

 Your Business Website Costs